KhiopsML/khiops-doc/docs/setup/index.md

 ## Install the Khiops Desktop Application

-This version contains a Graphical User Interface (GUI).
+This version contains a standalone Graphical User Interface (GUI).

 === "Windows"